 Speak to our Penetrating Damp Specialists today

-It is important that penetrating damp is identified as soon as possible to ensure that the property structurally isn’t severally damaged, call our specialists today 0800 288 8660 to receive the right treatment or click the link below to arrange a property survey online.
-Timberwise has over 4 decades experience in identifying and providing solutions to damp using techniques.
+It is important that penetrating damp is identified as soon as possible to ensure that the property structurally isn’t severally damaged, call our specialists today 0800 288 8660 to receive the right penetrating damp treatment or click the link below to arrange a survey online.
+Timberwise has over 5 decades experience in identifying and providing solutions to damp using techniques.